 The amount of work in the UK is staggering, with almost every ambulance service in the country struggling to meet the growing demands of a bulging population.

-If you are thinking of becoming a paramedic, the Australian Paramedical College can get you started on your journey.
+If you are thinking of becoming a paramedic, the Australian Paramedical College can get you started on your journey through our pathway training.

 Of course, paramedics in Australia are expected to hold a degree in Paramedic Science in order to be employed by a state-run ambulance service.
 No matter…many students of the College, complete the Cert IV, Diploma and Advanced Diploma; and realise they have completed half their degree already – at a fraction of the cost of going to university full time.

 One of the big advantages of studying to become a paramedic by distance or online learning is you can study to fit in with your lifestyle, or job; and you don’t end up with a big HECS debt.

 After completing a Certificate IV in Health Care, qualified students can work in the industry as a Basic Life Support Medic.
 These jobs are mainly with private companies and organisations, however, this is a great opportunity to work in the industry and get invaluable experience too.

 “complete your training up to Advanced Diploma level within 18 months”